 If a student is a victim of sexual violence, the student is urged to seek immediate medical assistance and to report the incident to the police.
 Prompt collection of physical evidence is essential should a person later decide to pursue criminal prosecution and/or a civil action.
-A student who is a victim of sexual violence involving a student at Helms College or an employee is urged to make a complaint to the Helms College Administrator.
-Victim support and community resources are available even if the victim does not report to the police or make a complaint to the Helms College Administrator.
+A student who is a victim of sexual violence involving a student at Helms College or an employee is urged to make a complaint to a Helms College Administrator immediately.
+Victim support and community resources are available even if the victim does not report to the police or make a complaint to a Helms College Administrator.
 If a student has knowledge of an incident of sexual violence involving a fellow student, he/she should report the facts to the local police.
 Retaliation against an individual who reports a crime, brings a complaint; pursues legal action; participates in an investigation; or is a witness in any proceeding is prohibited and will not be tolerated by Helms College.
 Should a victim of sexual violence request confidentiality, Helms College will honor the request to the extent possible and allowed by law.
 Helms College will not disclose the name of the victim of sexual violence unless required by law or with permission of the victim.

 In accordance with federal law, including Title IX of the Education Amendments of 1972, Helms College does not discriminate on the basis of sex in its education programs and activities.
 The nature of Title IX cases warrant confidentiality due to the content of the cases and the protection of witnesses, as Title IX cases often contain sensitive information.
-The CSA is responsible for ensuring the Title IX-You are Protected poster is available in all classrooms and common areas as well.

-Individuals with questions, concerns or a complaint related to sex discrimination, sexual harassment, or sexual violence may contact the College's Title IX Coordinator: Kierra Stockton, Helms College, 3145 Washington Road, Augusta, Georgia 30907
+Individuals with questions, concerns or a complaint related to sex discrimination, sexual harassment, or sexual violence may contact the College's Title IX Coordinator: Ally Vaaler, Helms College, 3145 Washington Road, Augusta, Georgia 30907